Home » London » Cutty Sark Tickets

 Are there on-site dining options inside the Cutty Sark?

 No, the Cutty Sark does not have a restaurant on its premises.
-However, visitors can explore various restaurants in the vicinity of the Cutty Sark in Greenwich, London.
+However, visitors can explore various restaurants near the Cutty Sark in Greenwich, London.

 Is the Cutty Sark wheelchair accessible?